Local AI (optional)

 ## What you'll need

-* [**Ollama**](https://ollama.com) installed and running locally.
+* [**Ollama**](https://ollama.com) installed and running locally, or [**LM Studio**](https://lmstudio.ai) with the local server enabled.

 * Enough disk for the models (`gemma3:1b-it-qat` \~700 MB, `all-minilm:latest` \~23 MB).